Israel’s northern borderlands: Nationalist fervour, anxiety, indifference

 A sense of fervent nationalism is palpable; all the remaining locals appear prepared to fight.

 Linoy, a young, shy hospitality worker, says she no longer has a job because the local tourism industry has stopped due to the war.
 Her parents left the country, so she is alone at home, only venturing out to walk her small dog.
+On Friday, after a heavy cross-border exchange of fire, Israel on said it would evacuate residents from Kiryat Shmona.